-In the event of extraordinary circumstances beyond the University's control, the content and/or evaluation scheme in this course is subject to change.
+in the event of extraorumary circumstances beyond the University's control, the content and/or evaluation scheme in this course is subject to change.

-Attendance: Attendance to all seminars is mandatory.
+Attendance: Attendance to all seminars is highly recommended.
 Seminars typically take place outside of regularly scheduled class time.
 All efforts are made to advise students adequately of an upcoming seminar.
-Students will not be able to miss any of these sessions without a university-sanctioned reason.
-If they do, they may incur a penalty to their final grade or they may be required to complete supplemental work.
 During a clinical placement, absences of more than one day need to be justified with a university-sanctioned reason and need to be made up with additional clinical hours.